 Wedgwood’s black stoneware, known as ‘black basalt’ was ideal for recreating the style of Greek vase painting that flourished from the late 6th to the late 4th century BC.
 Hundreds of vase shapes were produced, from which customers could assemble their own garnitures.

 As vase sets became more affordable to the middle classes, they also needed to perform additional functions to justify the expense.
 Vessels were often supplemented with specially made covers that allowed for flower arranging, bulb growing, porpourri storage and even incense burning.
 Used as such, these vase sets filled domestic interiors with a variety of fragrances and aromas throughout the year.

 Between 1660 and 1830, almost every ceramic vessel made in Britain and Europe was conceived as part of a vase set.
 Customers could purchase just one vase, a pair, or dozens based on their need, wealth and status.

 Ultimately, the fashion for displaying garnitures declined.
 By the 1870s, single, ‘unique’ vases were championed above formal sets.
 Garnitures were separated and sometimes lost or damaged through sales or family division.
 Today, surviving vase sets are rarer than single, stand alone pieces.
 For this reason, the National Trust's collection of vase sets is truly exceptional.

-See Patricia F. Ferguson, Garnitures: Vases Sets From National Trust Houses, V&A Publishing in association with the National Trust, London: 2016.
+Patricia F. Ferguson, Garnitures: Vase Sets From National Trust Houses, V&A Publishing in association with the National Trust, London: 2016.